ReginaldAnthony/Allegheny-County-Employee-Salary-analysis/README.md

 # Allegheny-County-Employee-Salary-analysis

 ## Project Overview
+Allegheny County (Pennsylvania) and the City of Pittsburgh both publish their data through the Western Pennsylvania Regional Data Center.
+The Western Pennsylvania Regional Data Center supports key community initiatives by making public information easier to find and use.
+The Data Center maintains Allegheny County and the City of Pittsburgh’s open data portal, and provides a number of services to data publishers and users.
+The Data Center also hosts datasets from these and other public sector agencies, academic institutions, and non-profit organizations.
+The Data Center is managed by the University of Pittsburgh’s Center for Social and Urban Research, and is a partnership of the University, Allegheny County and the City of Pittsburgh.

 The goal of this project is to analyze the annual salary and pay data for employees under the County Executive and independently elected County officials.
 The dataset spans from 2016 to the present and is updated twice per year, with files available for December and June.
 The dataset includes information on annual salary, regular pay, incentive pay, and gross pay for the employees.

 ## Questions for the Analysis (Ask phase)